gctools-outilsgc/aurora-design-system/documentation/pages/system vocabulary.md

 1.  (v) To show approval of another user's content by clicking the like button.

-2.  (n) The number of times users have clicked the like button on a peice of content.
+2.  (n) The number of times users have clicked the like button on a piece of content.

 **Log-in:** (v) To enter a username and password in order to enter the personal version of an application.